 As you know, memorizing vocabulary and typical phrases is very important, but it’s not enough!

 How to set measurable goals for skills that aren’t as easily quantified

 For listening comprehension, you may decide to watch the news every day on a television channel that broadcasts in the language you are studying.
 You may decide to watch a television show or subscribe to a podcast on your iPhone or MP3 player.
 I suggest taking note of your difficulties at the beginning (e.g. “I only understand a few words”).
 At the end of the first month, assess your progress.
 Your visible results will provide positive reinforcement so that you continue studying at the same pace or step it up if you’re really feeling motivated!

 With practice, you’ll have no problem watching a film in French, English, Spanish, or whatever language you dream of speaking.

-OK, now that you’re done planning your foreign language study and you know how to stay motivated, we’re going to look at how to vary your learning activities to avoid boredom, which can kill your motivation.
+Now that you’re done creating your language study plan and you know how to stay motivated, learn how to vary your learning activities to avoid boredom, which can kill your motivation.

 Even if you’re devoting only 20 minutes per day to learning, you can vary your activities to stay engaged and to allow you to work on different skills.

 The key is using mediums that interest you.
 Thanks to the Internet, you can always find something that will intrigue you.

 If you like current events, you can start by watching the news for 5 minutes on TV or online.

 Then, you can spend 5 minutes memorizing the new words that you heard.
 Finally, read and re-read articles on the subjects that interest you (10 minutes).